3mcd/backbone-component-renderer/README.md

 `;
 ```

-Templates passed into `chunk` or `renderer` do not need to have a common ancestor:
+Templates passed into `chunk` or `renderer` don't need to have a common ancestor:

 ```js
 const dlGroup = (t, d) => chunk`